Isidore of Seville

 - What is the best place to start reading Isidore of Seville?

 - The best place to start reading Isidore of Seville is his 'Etymologiae,' as it provides a comprehensive overview of his thought and the breadth of knowledge he sought to preserve.
-It is accessible and covers a wide range of topics.
+This work offers insights into his approach to integrating classical and Christian knowledge.